Importing your Excel files in Confluence can bring many benefits to your team:

-Best practices for preparing your Excel document before importing it in Confluence
+Best practices for preparing your Excel document before importing it into Confluence

 These general guidelines will help ensure that your table will be as close to the original as possible when importing it to Elements Spreadsheet for Confluence.

-- Apply the correct data format: For instance be sure your dates cells are in the date format.
+- Apply the correct data format: For instance, be sure your date cells are in the date format.
 This way they will match the native Confluence dates aspect after the import.